ludobar99/cybersecurityProject/README.md

 Right click on the newly created DB -> SQL Editor -> New SQL Script Copy-Paste the SQL script in sqlScript.txt file -> Right click on the editor -> Execute -> Execute SQL Script

-Now you are ready to populate databases and run the Java web application!
+Now you are ready to run the Java web application!
+Send emails to your friends. >:(

-## Testing environment

 ## Security Considerations